 Self-Funded Health Benefit Plans

-Self-funded health benefit plans are regulated by federal law such as the Employee Retirement Income Security Act (ERISA).
-While self-funded health benefit plans must comply with ERISA and other federal laws, benefit design is otherwise at the discretion of the employer.
+Self-funded plans are regulated by federal law, namely the Employee Retirement Income Security Act (ERISA).
+While self-funded health benefit plans must comply with federal laws, they are not subject to state autism insurance laws, and benefit design can be customized by the employer within federal law allowances.

-45% of companies with more than 500 employees include coverage for Applied Behavior Analysis (ABA) or other intensive behavioral therapies according to the Mercer National Survey of Employer-Sponsored Health Plans.
-Most companies of this size provide self-funded plans.
+As of 2018, 45% of companies with 500+ employees include coverage for Applied Behavior Analysis (ABA) or other intensive behavioral therapies.
+Most companies of this size provide self-funded plans; and in part due to federal mental health parity law requirements, we know that ABA coverage is increasing.

-To find out if your self-funded plan includes coverage for autism:
+Ask your Human Resources Department these questions to find out whether your self-funded plan includes coverage for autism:

-- Ask what coverage is available for the screening, diagnosis, and treatment of autism spectrum disorder under the plan.
+- What coverage is available for the screening, diagnosis, and treatment of autism spectrum disorder under the plan?

-- Ask specifically if Applied Behavior Analysis is a covered benefit.
+- Is Applied Behavior Analysis (ABA) therapy a covered benefit?

-- Make sure to ask for a copy of the Summary Plan Description (SPD) so you can search it yourself for coverage details and specific exclusions.
+- May I please have a copy of the Summary Plan Description (SPD) so I can search it for coverage details and specific exclusions?
 (It is important to document coverage in writing.)

-If you hit a roadblock or need help reviewing the SPD, contact us at firstname.lastname@example.org.
+NOTE: If you hit a roadblock or need help reviewing the SPD, contact us at email@example.com.
+Staff capacity allowing, we will try to assist you.

-If your plan does not provide needed coverage for autism:
+Steps to take if your plan does NOT provide needed coverage for autism:

 - If there are other self-funded plan options, carefully review each of the Summary Plan Descriptions for the needed benefit.